BDC Hamburger Icon

 Quick sales increase

 Launching a new product line?
 Interested in a site-wide sale to liquidate inventory?
-Whatever your sales needs, having an influencer visually display your products and give their seal of approval can help you accomplish your sales goals, fast.
+Whatever your sales needs, having an influencer display your products with their seal of approval can help you accomplish your business goals, fast.

 FYIDid you know

-Sixty-one percent of consumers use influencer, family or friend recommendations to weigh buying decisions, while only 38 percent of consumers trust recommendations from a brand on social media, according to a study by Matter Communications.
+Sixty-nine percent of consumers use influencer, family or friend recommendations to weigh buying decisions.
+However, only 11 percent of consumers prefer a celebrity influencer, according to a study by Matter Communications.

 Long-term relationships

 Building trust with your customers helps you maintain the longevity of your business and increase repeat customers.
 The more you work with the influencer, the more their followers will trust your brand as quality and authentic.
-An influencer may work with a brand once if they are enticed by the products or need the partnership, but repeat clients improve both the influencer’s and the company’s authenticity.
+An influencer may work with a brand once if the products entice them or they need the partnership, but repeat clients improve both the influencer’s and the company’s authenticity.

-Additional reporting by Siri Hedreen.
+Siri Hedreen contributed to this article.
 Some source interviews were conducted for a previous version of this article.

 Did you find this content helpful?